 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

 Both temples can be visited as a day trip from Solo or one of the nearby villages if you’re planning to do a homestay there.

 Near the entrance notice the lingam and yoni (symbolizing the male and the female), this representation was used to test if women were faithful to their husbands or virgins if they were unmarried.
-They had to jump across it, if their sarong (kind of traditional skirt, not sew but wrap around the waist) fell that meant they were unfaithful or not a virgin.
+They had to jump across it, if their sarong (kind of traditional skirt, wrapped around the waist) fell that meant they were unfaithful or not a virgin.